rclone/rclone/docs/content/jottacloud.md

 ### Deleting files

-By default rclone will send all files to the trash when deleting files.
+By default, rclone will send all files to the trash when deleting files.
 They will be permanently deleted automatically after 30 days.
 You may bypass the trash and permanently delete files immediately by using the [--jottacloud-hard-delete](#jottacloud-hard-delete) flag, or set the equivalent environment variable.
 Emptying the trash is supported by the [cleanup](/commands/rclone_cleanup/) command.